anic17/Batch-Antivirus/README.md

-# Scripting Windows Host AntiVirus
+# TheBATeam AntiVirus

+In this repository you will find the best Batch-created AntiVirus: TheBATeam AntiVirus!
+(TBT-AV)